auth0/docs/articles/quickstart/native/android/01-user-metadata.md

 ```

 :::note
 In the case of the Auth0 Management API, the `read:current_user` and `update:current_user_metadata` scopes let you get an access token that can retrieve user details and update the user's information.
-In the case of your APIs, you'll define custom [API scopes](https://auth0.com/docs/scopes/current/api-scopes) to implement access control, and you'll identify them in the calls that your client applications make to that API.
+In the case of your APIs, you'll define custom <a href="https://auth0.com/docs/scopes/current/api-scopes" target="_blank" rel="noreferrer">API scopes</a> to implement access control, and you'll identify them in the calls that your client applications make to that API.

 In addition, in the case of the Auth0 Management API, the audience is `https://${account.namespace}/api/v2/`.
-In the case of your APIs, you create an _Identifier_ value that serves as the _Audience_ value whenever you [set up an API](https://auth0.com/docs/getting-started/set-up-api) with Auth0.
+In the case of your APIs, you create an _Identifier_ value that serves as the _Audience_ value whenever you <a href="https://auth0.com/docs/getting-started/set-up-api" target="_blank" rel="noreferrer">set up an API</a> with Auth0.
 :::

 Once you have a `UserProfile` instance (retrieved by calling `userInfo` from the previous chapter), get the user's ID and then use the `UsersAPIClient` to get the full profile for the user in another `UserProfile` instance.
 This profile will include all of the previous user profile information, as well as additional fields such as `user_metadata` and `app_metadata`.

 :::note
-Fields such as `user_metadata` and `app_metadata` are not available on the user profile that is returned by calling `userInfo`, as these fields are [proprietary fields to Auth0](https://auth0.com/docs/users/normalized-user-profiles) and not part of the OIDC spec.
-You must call the [Auth0 Management API](https://auth0.com/docs/users/manage-user-metadata#management-api) to get these fields, which is what you are doing by using the `UsersAPIClient` in the snippet below.
+Fields such as `user_metadata` and `app_metadata` are not available on the user profile that is returned by calling `userInfo`, as these fields are <a href="https://auth0.com/docs/users/normalized-user-profiles" target="_blank" rel="noreferrer">proprietary fields to Auth0</a> and not part of the OIDC spec.
+You must call the <a href="https://auth0.com/docs/users/manage-user-metadata#management-api" target="_blank" rel="noreferrer">Auth0 Management API</a> to get these fields, which is what you are doing by using the `UsersAPIClient` in the snippet below.
 :::

 The metadata can then be retrieved by using the `getUserMetadata` method on the `UserProfile` object.